Jake Guzik

-Jake "Greasy Thumb" Guzik (March 20, 1886 - February 21, 1956) was the financial and legal advisor, and later political "greaser," for the Chicago Outfit.
+Jake (or Jack) "Greasy Thumb" Guzik (March 20, 1886 - February 21, 1956) was the financial and legal advisor, and later political "greaser," for the Chicago Outfit.

 Early life

-Guzik was born near Kraków, Kingdom of Galicia and Lodomeria, Austria-Hungary on March 20, 1886, to parents who were German Jews from Katowitz, in Prussian Silesia.
-Guzik emigrated to the United States in the early 20th century and later became involved in prostitution, and allegedly sexual slavery, in the South Side of Chicago's Levee red light district with his brother Harry, eventually driving North Side Gang-linked rival Jack Zuta out of business.
-He later became a powerful political boss and "fixer", who operated out of St. Hubert's Old English Grill and Chop House.
-There, Guzik received "bagmen," who delivered scheduled payoffs to various police precincts and city officials.
+Guzik was born on March 20, 1886 to parents Max Guzik and Mamie Zeitlin Guzik.
+In 1892 the Guzik's moved to Chicago, Illinois where Max owned a cigar store.
+On 13 April 1907 Jake married Rose Lipschultz in Lake County, Indiana.
+By 1910 his older brother Harry began involvement in organized crime and came into ownership of a brothel which Guzik and his other brother Sam worked in.

 Chicago Outfit

+In 1922 when working under Johnny Torrio, Guzik and Al Capone met for the first time.
+In 1929 he attended the mob's national Atlantic City conference.

 In the early 1920s, Guzik, supposedly overhearing a plan to murder Al Capone, informed him and later allied with the Chicago Outfit.
 Starting under Capone, Guzik was the trusted treasurer and financial wizard of the Outfit.
 Guzik worked for Capone, and later Paul "the Waiter" Ricca and Tony Accardo.
 Because Guzik was incapable of using a gun or killing anyone, Capone protected him and once killed a man for him.
 In May 1924, Guzik got into an argument with a freelance hijacker named Joe Howard, who slapped and kicked him around.
 Incapable of physical resistance, Guzik related to Capone what had happened.
 Capone charged out in search of Howard and ran him down in Heinie Jacob's saloon on South Wabash Avenue, where Howard was bragging about the way he had "made the little Jew whine."
 When Howard saw Capone, he held out his hand and said, "Hello, Al." Capone instead grabbed Howard's shoulders and shook him violently, demanding to know why Howard had mistreated his friend.
 "Go back to your girls, you dago pimp," Howard replied.
 Capone then wordlessly drew a revolver, jammed it into his face, and, after several seconds, emptied it into him.

+As his most prized treasurer, Guzik became one of the most important figures in Capone's criminal organization.
+Historian Robert M. Lombardo referred to him as "the most important Jewish gangster in Chicago history".
+When Capone was imprisoned in 1929 he regularly made long-distance telephone calls to Guzik, who also came to visit him.
+In 1930 he was convicted of tax fraud, receiving a five year sentence.
+After three years and eight months he was released.

 Capone quickly came to trust Guzik's advice in the various gang wars that developed as he tried to organize Chicago.
 Guzik also served as the mob's principal bagman in payoffs to police and politicians, hence the origin of the nickname Greasy Thumb.
 Years later, as Capone was in failing health, it was Guzik who saw to it that Capone and his family never wanted for anything.